leafac/latex-dissertation-template-for-the-johns-hopkins-university/README.md

 \frontmatter
 ```

-The body of the document begins, and we declare the start of the front matter.
+The body of the document begins, and we declare the beginning of the front matter.
 The front matter is different from the rest of the document in two ways.
 First, the chapters (for example, **Abstract**, **Acknowledgements**, and so forth) aren’t numbered.
 And second, the page numbers use Roman numerals (for example, i, ii, iii, and so forth) instead of Arabic numerals (for example, 1, 2, 3, and so forth).

 ```latex
 \begin{center}
 \begin{singlespace}
 ```

-This is the beginning of the title page.
+The beginning of the title page.

 The `center` environment makes the contents of the title page centered within the margins.

 The `singlespace` environment sets a single space between the lines of the title page.
 (The `singlespace` environment is provided by the `setspace` package we included above.)

 **Note:** We don’t use the LaTeX facilities for creating title pages because they don’t follow the formatting requirements.
-The `\maketitle` command doesn’t give enough control over the appearance.
-And the `titlepage` environment causes the title page to not count toward the page count.
+The `\maketitle` command doesn’t give enough control over the appearance, and the `titlepage` environment causes the title page to not count toward the page count.

 ```latex
 \vspace*{0.5in}
 ```

-There must be a space of 1.5″ before the title, which we accomplish with a margin of 1″ (see above) plus a vertical space of 0.5″.
+There must be a space of 1.5″ before the title, which we accomplish with a margin of 1″ (see above) plus a **v**ertical **space** of 0.5″.
 We must use `\vspace*` instead of `\vspace` to prevent LaTeX from collapsing the space with the margin.

 ```latex
 \textbf{\uppercase{!!TITLE!!}}